Who are School Governors?

 The Governor's Meetings

 All Governors are expected to attend the 'Full Govenors' meeting, which is held once a term.
-The chairman of the Governing Body is Mr Philip McKennell, and the vice-chairman is Mrs Paula Spence.
+The chair of the Governing Body is Mrs Paula Spence, and the vice-chair is Mr Matthew Dunkin.

 In addition to these meetings, there are two committee meetings whcih also meet termly, the Curriculum Committee and the General Purposes Committee.
 The Curriculum Committee deals with Teaching & Learning matters, and the General Purposes Committee deals with premises, finance & staffing matters.